jasonbeverage/cesium-particle-blog/index.md

 ## Forces

+To add to the realism of a effect, particle systems can also apply forces like gravity or wind.

-You can create any number of interesting effects by applying forces to your particle system such as gravity or wind.
-Each particle system has an array of force callbacks that allow you to modify properties of the particle during the simulation.
-A force callback is a function that takes in a particle as well as the change in simulation time.
-For physics based effects, you'll usually modify the velocity vector to change direction or speed.
-Let's make the particle system react to gravity.
-Add this function to your example:
+Each particle system has an array of force callbacks that modify properties of the particle during the simulation.
+A force callback is a function that takes in a particle and a simulation time step.
+Most physically-based effects will modify the velocity vector to change direction or speed.
+Here's an example that will make particles react to gravity:
 ```
 var gravityScratch = new Cesium.Cartesian3();
 function applyGravity(p, dt) {
-    // We need to compute a local up vector for each particle in geocentric space.
-    var position = p.position;
-    Cesium.Cartesian3.normalize(position, gravityScratch);
-    Cesium.Cartesian3.multiplyByScalar(gravityScratch, -9.8 * dt, gravityScratch);
+    Cesium.Cartesian3.fromElements(0, -9.8 * dt, 0, gravityScratch);
     p.velocity = Cesium.Cartesian3.add(p.velocity, gravityScratch, p.velocity);
 }
 ```

-This function computes a localized gravity vector for each particle, and uses the acceleration of gravity (-9.8 meters per second squared) to alter the velocity of the particle.
+This function computes a gravity vector and uses the acceleration of gravity (-9.8 meters per second squared) to alter the velocity of the particle.

 Now add the force to the particle systems force array like this:
 ```